GabeCordo/acyclic-networks-depreciated/docs/reference.md

 0 | General Failure | There was a failure in the Connection or Pre-Transfer Phase.
 1 | Successful | There were no issues, a response was either sent or not.
 2 | Transfer Failure | There was a failure in the Transfer or Post-Transfer Phase.

+### Response Codes
+These will be added during the next documentation update.

 ---